DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-07-30-initial-user-needs.md

 ## How we will validate these needs

-We will:
+Since these needs are hypotheses, we will:

 - run research with DfE support, policy, funding and data teams to test usefulness, language and decision points
-- prototype a public view and test tasks with candidates and trainees if a public interface is in scope
+- prototype a public view and test tasks with candidates and trainees if we decide a public interface is in scope
 - hold joint sessions with BAT service teams to test API needs, update flows and dependencies
 - trace data from source systems, including Register trainee teachers (RTT), and check identifiers, provenance and the academic-year model
 - test audit trails, change history and exports with realistic records